awsdocs/aws-systems-manager-user-guide/doc_source/setup-launch-managed-instance.md

 + Windows Server 2016 and 2019

 **Note**
-SSM Agent is not installed on all AMIs based on Amazon Linux or Amazon Linux 2\.
-For example, SSM Agent is not preinstalled on EKS\-Optimized AMIs based on Amazon Linux 2\.
+SSM Agent isn't installed on all AMIs based on Amazon Linux or Amazon Linux 2\.
+For example, SSM Agent isn't preinstalled on EKS\-Optimized AMIs based on Amazon Linux 2\.

 For information about manually installing SSM Agent on other Linux operating systems, see [Installing and configuring SSM Agent on EC2 instances for Linux](sysman-install-ssm-agent.md)\.

 **TLS certificate requirement for instances**
 A Transport Layer Security \(TLS\) certificate must be installed on each managed instance you use with Systems Manager\.
 These certificates are used to encrypt calls to other AWS services\.
 A TLS certificate is already installed on each EC2 instance created from any Amazon Machine Image \(AMI\)\.
 On instances created from AMIs not supplied by Amazon, and on your own on\-premises servers and VMs, you must install the certificate yourself\.
-For more information, see [Install a TLS certificate on on\-premises servers and VMs](hybrid-tls-certificate.md)\.
+For more information, see [Install a TLS certificate on and VMs on\-premises servers](hybrid-tls-certificate.md)\.

 **Topics**
 + [Launch an instance that uses the Systems Manager instance profile \(console\)](#setup-launch-managed-instance-new)